Rules updated as of 6/28/2017

 4. Absolutely NO laterals or pitches of any kind are allowed in the 10-12 & 13-15 divisions.

 4a.
 Pitches are allowed in the 4-6 & 7-9 divisions.
-Any Player on the field can pitch the ball and all pitches must be made behind the line of scrimmage.
+Only the QB can pitch the ball and all pitches must be made behind the line of scrimmage.
 Only one pitch per play can be made.
 Absolutely no laterals are allowed.

-5. “No-Run Zones,” located 5 yards before each end zone and 5 yards on either side of midfield, are designed to avoid short- yardage, power-running situations.
+5. “No-Run Zones,” located 5 yds before each end zone and 5 yds on either side of midfield, are designed to avoid short- yardage, power-running situations.
 Teams are not allowed to run in these zones IF the subsequent line is LIVE.
-(Reminder: Each offensive squad approaches only TWO No Run Zones in each drive – one 5 yards from midfield to gain the first down, one 5 yards from the goal line to score a TD 5 yards). – (Tiny Mites Division Exempt).
+(Reminder: Each offensive squad approaches only TWO No Run Zones in each drive – one 5 yards from midfield to gain the first down, one 5 yds from the goal line to score a TD 5 yds).
+(Tiny Mites Division Exempt).

 6. The player who takes the handoff can throw the ball from behind the line of scrimmage.